-Whether your tooth cracks from an injury or general wear and tear, you can experience a variety of symptoms ranging from erratic pain when you chew your food to sudden pain when your tooth is exposed to very hot or cold temperatures.
 There are many different types of cracked teeth.
-The treatment and outcome for your tooth depend on the type, location and extent of the crack.
+The treatment and outcome for your tooth depend on the type, location, and extent of the crack.
 The sooner your tooth is treated, the better the outcome.
-Once treated, most cracked teeth continue to function as they should, for many years of pain-free biting and chewing.
+Once treated most cracked teeth continue to function as they should, for many years of pain-free biting and chewing.

-It's possible that a tooth can undergo staining from within the tooth itself.
-Typically this is due to a structural defect within the tooth, a dying tooth, or because blood and other bodily fluids penetrated the tooth during prior root canal treatment.
+Internal bleaching treatment is recommended after a tooth undergoes staining from within the tooth itself.
+Typically, this is due to a structural defect within the tooth, a dying tooth, or because blood and other bodily fluids penetrated the tooth during prior root canal treatment.
 Regardless of the cause, it's possible to restore such a tooth to match the color of its adjacent teeth by bleaching the tooth from the inside-out – a process known as internal tooth bleaching.

 Root Canal Therapy

+According to the American Association of Endodontists, root canal therapy is the most feared dental procedure of all.
 Despite this stigma, root canal therapy is actually a pain-free, quick and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.
-Here at Oakleaf Family Dentistry, we can put your fears at ease.Read more about Root Canal Therapy